-Patch has been working as a clinical psychologist since 2010 across public youth mental health, child/developmental, health psychology, headspace, and hospital-based inpatient, outpatient, individual and group therapy.
-He has trained in a range of therapies, however, his passion, both personally and professionally, is within the foundations of Acceptance and Commitment Therapy “ACT”.
+I have been working as a clinical psychologist since 2010 across a range of public, private, youth, and adult mental health and have experience with individual, group and couples therapy.
+I have trained in a range of therapies, however, my passion, both personally and professionally, is within the foundations of Acceptance and Commitment Therapy “ACT”.

-It is extremely important to Patch to be genuine in therapy and in life, and to create a trusting space with his clients.
-Patch wants change to happen and this trust and warmth facilitates honest and at times challenging work that aims to enrich lives and decrease suffering in the long term.
-Patch works part-time splitting time with family/parenting and ‘life’ which helps him to invest in his work fully when there.
+It is extremely important to me to be genuine and to create a trusting and trustworthy relationship.
+I want change for my clients and change is difficult.
+Trust and warmth facilitates honest and at times challenging work that aims to enrich lives and decrease suffering in the long term.

-ACT is a versatile model and Patch uses ACT and the underlying science and philosophical assumptions regardless of the person and type of pain and suffering that may be experienced.
-He has particular interests in: relationships; family work; psychotic-spectrum disorders; adjustment to life events; anxiety; OCD; body image and eating issues, trauma.
+ACT is a versatile model and I use the underlying science and philosophical assumptions of ACT to work with a broad range of types of issues that may be experienced.
+I help to teach the ACT model to clients so they too have a foundation to approach life’s inevitable challenges with.
+I have particular interests in: relationships; psychotic-spectrum disorders; adjustment to life events; anxiety; OCD; body image and eating issues; and trauma.

-Patch happily works with people of any culture, race, gender, sex, or body type and does not assume to understand anyone’s particular context but seeks understanding as best he can from all clients.
+I happily work with people of any culture, race, gender, sex, or body type and do not assume to understand anyone’s particular context but I seek understanding as best I can from all my clients.

-Patch also enjoys working as an accredited board-approved psychology supervisor.
+I also enjoy working as an accredited board-approved psychology supervisor.